icebert04/icebert04.github.io/_posts/2019-3-22-my-father-is-a-pedicab-driver.md

 But knowing that I have a supportive Father and a loving Mother.
 A strong united family consists of my wife and my 2 boys...
 I realized that I have a pretty good hand.
 It is now up to me how to use it wisely.

-I may not be as good as Mang Danilo and Grace, but I at least I am trying.
+I may not be as good as Mang Danilo and Grace, but at least I am trying.

 How about you?
 How are you playing your cards lately?